 Job profiles are blurring

-The current job advertisements make it clear that personnel managers are increasingly focusing on the combination of skills that are not typical for the profession compared to before.
-This means that in the commercial area, technical knowledge is coming to the fore.
-On the other hand, technical employees take on communication tasks - also with direct customer contact.
-Suddenly soft skills make the difference.
+The current job advertisements make it clear that HR managers are increasingly looking for a combination of skills that are not typical of the profession as compared to before.
+This means that technical knowledge is coming to the fore in the commercial area.
+On the other hand, technical employees are taking on communication tasks - including direct customer contact.
+Suddenly, soft skills make all the difference.

 Further training is gaining in importance